'Loneliness in Tokyo is beautiful'

 "Loneliness in Tokyo is beautiful"

-I met this English girl in a cafe near London Bridge several years ago and this is the line she quietly said in the middle of our chat
+I met this English girl in a cafe near London Bridge several years ago

 She told me she had lived in Tokyo for a year

-Sitting in front of me, looked early 20s, almost no cosmetics, wearing worn-out clothes like she just came out of the bedroom, yet it all fitted her vibe well..... she said she was working in a theatre......., even from a distance her skinny physique was apparent, as if her sensitivity and fragility inside were unhesitantly exposed to the outside world through her very thin body......
+Even from a distance her skinny physique was apparent, as if her sensitivity & fragility inside were unhesitatingly exposed to the outside world through her very thin body......

 A couple of days later, I suddenly remembered her above line

-It wasn't because I agreed with it
+It was not because I agreed with it

 But because I found this sentiment of her very average, very plain, very banal, very mediocre, very mundane, very vanilla, and I was about to laugh